VirtualBrainLab/vbl-docs/docs/source/03_unity_neuro/01_urn_intro.md

 os.getlogin()
 ```

-You can press `C` to open the console to confirm your ID was set correctly.
+You can press `C` to open the console in the renderer to confirm your ID was set correctly.

-## Interaction
+## Camera control

 Left click + drag along the Y axis to pitch the brain